The Patient Review Panel considers applications for a range of procedures related to assisted reproduction.

 Outcomes and decisions of the Panel

 Hearing outcomes are provided on a certificate that sets out the Panel’s decision.
 The Panel will provide written reasons for the decision.

 A copy of the certificate will be forwarded to your assisted reproductive treatment clinic.

-Panel Guidelines are currently under review and will be available below as they are updated
+NOTE: The following Panel guidance notes are currently under review or being prepared and will be available below as they are available: